AspenForester/NTFSSecurity/Docs/Cmdlets/Clear-NTFSAccess.md

 ### -DisableInheritance

-The DisableInheritance parameter defines if you would like to didable the inheritance on the file or folder when clearing permissions.
+The DisableInheritance parameter defines if you would like to disable the inheritance on the file or folder when clearing permissions.

 ```yaml
 Type: SwitchParameter